cristina-v-melnic/neural-orientation-tuning/README.md

 [1] Scholl et al. 2021, “Cortical response selectivity derives from strength in numbers of synapses”, Nature

 ### Credits
-This project was realised during a summer internship (June-August 2022) in the Vogels lab at IST Austria, funded by OeAD as a part of the "ISTernship" program.
+This project was realised during a summer internship (June - August 2022) in the Vogels lab at IST Austria, funded by OeAD as a part of the "ISTernship" program.
 It was closely supervised by Dr. Douglas Feitosa Tomé and Prof. Dr. Tim P Vogels and other members of the "Computational Neuroscience and Neurotheory" group at ISTA.